bikkeyprasad19/Multi-Agent-Support-System-Demo-/README.md

 - A free Google Gemini API Key (obtain from: https://aistudio.google.com/).
 - Git (for cloning the repository).

+API key: AQ.Ab8RN6JueFu5xAVyLIrDsETiRL2B7aYwC1tOhaLqSQgbWXPKTg
+(if it doesn't work try using api key from google genai by yourself)
 --------------------------------------------------------------------------------
 2. INSTALLATION & ENVIRONMENT SETUP
 --------------------------------------------------------------------------------